 Oxidation is working against great flavour.
-With every passing moment, your roasted coffee beans are being exposed to more oxygen and degrading in quality over time.
-When we grind coffee, we open more surface area of the beans up to oxidation and speed this process up considerably, releasing all the gasses and oils inside that have been created during roasting.
+With every passing moment, your roasted coffee beans are exposed to more oxygen and degrade in quality over time.
+When we grind coffee, we open up more surface area of the beans to oxidation and speed this process up, releasing the gasses and oils inside that have been created during roasting.

-These gasses and oils account for the amazing aromas we get with a batch of freshly roasted or freshly ground coffee beans.
-If you compare freshly ground coffee to beans that were ground a few hours ago, the difference will be stark.
-Your coffee has travelled a long way to get to this point, so you may as well treat it right; avoid grinding your coffee until you're ready to brew.
+These gasses and oils account for the amazing aromas we get with a batch of freshly roasted and freshly ground coffee beans.
+Comparing freshly ground coffee to beans that were ground a few hours ago, the difference is stark.

-Whole beans retain their flavour profile far longer than ground coffee (up to 3-4 weeks) if stored correctly in an airtight container.
-As more time passes and the CO2 gasses naturally release, you will notice a loss of aroma and a dulling of the flavours when brewing.
+Whole beans retain their flavour profile far longer than ground coffee (up to 3-4 weeks).
+As time passes, as gasses naturally release, you'll notice a loss of aroma and a dulling of the flavours when brewing.

-Ground coffee has more surface area exposed which increases the rate of oxidation, degrading our delicious flavours.
-You’ve got less life on ground coffee, about one to two weeks.
+Ground coffee has more surface area exposed, increasing the rate of oxidation and degrading delicious flavour.
+You’ve got less life on ground coffee (about 1-2 weeks).
 With this in mind, there are a few things we can do to keep the coffee at its best for longer.

 This is all well and good until you open those bags to get stuck into your favourite brew, from there you’ll need something extra to hold on to that flavour for as long as possible.

-Once you’ve opened a heat-sealed bag, an airtight container is what’s needed to preserve the flavour experience.
+Once you’ve opened a heat-sealed bag, you need an airtight container to preserve the flavour experience.
 Airtight containers are the most effective means of replicating our heat-sealing method at home, slowing the oxidation taking place.

-Also need to keep in mind; coffee is porous.
-This means that it’s not only oxygen that’s being sucked in affecting flavour.
-Your coffee will pull in flavour from anything that’s around it, like onions in the pantry or heat on the kitchen bench - you don’t want these things mixing with coffee.
-Airtight containers do the best job of just keeping coffee by itself, insulated from anything that may give you a negative experience in the cup.
+Also keep in mind that coffee is porous — it’s not only oxygen that’s being sucked in affecting flavour.
+Your coffee will pull in flavour from anything that’s around it, like onions in the pantry or heat on the kitchen bench.
+Airtight containers do the best job of insulating coffee against anything that may give you a negative experience in the cup.

-The best way to store your coffee is in your airtight container in the pantry, away from anything too pungent.
+The best way to store your coffee is in your airtight container in the pantry.

-Keeping your coffee in a cool, dry space will preserve the freshness of your coffee by letting it age steadily.
-Too much exposure to light and heat will make your coffee sweat out oils which not only impact the lifespan of the bag you’ve just bought but also what it tastes like in the cup once it’s ground and brewed.
+Keeping your coffee in a cool, dry space preserves the freshness of your coffee, letting it age steadily.
+Exposure to light and heat makes your coffee sweat out oils which not only impacts the lifespan of the bag you’ve just bought but also affects how it tastes in the cup.

 Any foreign smells, aromas, heat, sunlight or moisture will work their way into your coffee and compromise the flavour in the cup.
 It doesn’t matter how carefully you try to brew, if your coffee hasn’t been stored properly, it won’t bring out the best flavour.

 The same goes for the freezer to an extent.
-Storing coffee in the freezer is only suitable if you vacuum seal your coffee first and remove all the oxygen from the bag before you freeze it.
-While this method is interesting, it’s only suitable for long-term storage as things will get complicated when you’re looking to make a delicious morning brew every day.
+Storing coffee in the freezer is only suitable if you vacuum seal your coffee first and remove the oxygen from the bag before freezing.
+This method is only suitable for long-term storage of coffee.

 At the end of the day, the best way to keep your coffee fresh for as long as possible is to buy little amounts of fresh coffee, often and to have your airtight container ready to store your coffee in once you’ve opened the bag.